Helminthiasis: Immunological response

 As pathogens in the body, helminths induce an immune response.
 Immune-mediated inflammatory changes occur in the skin, lung, liver, intestine, central nervous system, and eyes.
 Signs of the body's immune response may include eosinophilia, edema, and arthritis.
 An example of the immune response is the hypersensitivity reaction that may lead to anaphylaxis.
 Another example is the migration of Ascaris larvae through the bronchi of the lungs causing asthma.

 Secondary effects

 Immune changes

 In humans, T helper cells and eosinophils respond to helminth infestation.
 It is well established that T helper 2 cells are the central players of protective immunity to helminths, while the roles for B cells and antibodies are context-dependent.
 Inflammation leads to encapsulation of egg deposits throughout the body.
 Helminths excrete into the intestine toxic substances after they feed.
 These substances then enter the circulatory and lymphatic systems of the host body.

 Chronic immune responses to helminthiasis may lead to increased susceptibility to other infections such as tuberculosis, HIV, and malaria.
 There is conflicting information about whether deworming reduces HIV progression and viral load and increases CD4 counts in antiretroviral naive and experienced individuals, although the most recent Cochrane review found some evidence that this approach might have favorable effects.
+Helminth infection also lowers the immune responses to vaccination for other diseases such as BCG, measles, and Hepatitis B.